meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 #### Transaction History

-The standard aims to enable wallets to provide a transaction history view that explains all changes to a users' portfolio view and the view of in-progress transfers.
+The standard aims to enable wallet clients to serve a transaction history view to their users that explains all changes to a users' portfolio view and their view of in-progress transfers.

-The standard APIs thus define choices for all actions taken by registries, wallets, or apps on user-visible contracts that implement one of the standard's Daml interfaces.
+The standard APIs thus define choices for common actions taken by registries, wallets, or apps on user-visible contracts that implement one of the standard's Daml interfaces.
 Thereby enabling wallets to parse the transaction history in an implementation-agnostic way using an interface filter to subscribe to the transaction tree stream served on the Ledger API of the validator node hosting the user's Daml parties.

+Wallet clients should implement a fallback mechanism to display changes to the user-visible contracts via registry-specific choices that are not part of the standard.
+For example, they could show the JSON rendering of the choice name and argument, and offer an option to the user to inspect the full sub-transaction below the choice.

 ## Rationale